brunogaspar/laravel-starter-kit/README.md

 This is a Laravel 4 Starter Kit, it will help you getting started with Laravel 4.

-It includes examples on how to use the framework itselff and how to use some packages, like the awesome [Sentry 2](http://github.com/cartalyst/sentry) package.
+It includes examples on how to use the framework itselff and how to use some packages, like the awesome [Sentry 2](https://github.com/cartalyst/sentry) package.

 -----

-##Included goodies:
+##Included goodies

 * Twitter Bootstrap 2.2.2
 * Custom CLI Installer
-* Custom Error Pages
+* Custom Error Pages:
 	* 403 for forbidden page accesses
 	* 404 for not found pages
-	* 500 for internal server problems
+	* 500 for internal server errors
 * Cartalyst Sentry 2 for Authentication and Authorization
 * Back-end
 	* Manage users and groups